 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase the Classic Inca Trail Machu Picchu permit without the following information:

 SECOND, we require a deposit of US$200.00 per person in order to purchase a permit for the 4 days Inca Trail Machu Picchu.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment of your choice, either VISA or PAYPAL.
+You can make you deposit by clicking on the PAYPAL symbol on the top of our home page, or you can click on the PAYPAL symbol on our booking page.

 Unfortunately the answer is “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure date after the ticket has been bought.
 Tickets are also not transferable nor refundable.